Wohnhaus am Hainerweg / JOP Architekten

 -

-From the architect.
+Text description provided by the architects.
 The plot is characterized by the surrounding residential buildings with sloped roofs, and the available narrow site.
 This leads to the idea to design a slim building with the gable facing to the street.
 The building appears in a simple form of an archetypical house.

 The "inner house" meets the functional requirements according to program.
 Following the "house in house” principle it is covered by a traditionally shaped, outer house” with saddle roof.